GENESIS-AI-Hub/OpenBeavs/README.md

 # GENESIS-AI-Hub
 OSU GENESIS AI Hub for CS Capstone.
+Team # 043

 A model for collaboration between Oregon State AI agents, utilizing context to provide users with better responses to queries.